kidscancode/godot_recipes/src/content/3D/kinematic_car/car_slopes.md

 Kinematic bodies don't automatically rotate on collision.
 When the wheels aren't both touching the ground, as in the image above, we'll need to align the car manually.

 To begin, we need to detect when the wheel isn't on the ground.
-Add two `RayCast` nodes to the car and align them with the front and rear wheels like so:
+Add two {{< gd-icon RayCast3D >}}`RayCast` nodes to the car and align them with the front and rear wheels like so:

 ![alt](/godot_recipes/img/3d_car_11.png)